dannyhvalenz/Cool-MacOS-Apps/README.md

 - [ntfy](https://github.com/dschep/ntfy) - A utility for sending notifications, on demand and when commands finish
 - [npm desktop manager](https://720kb.github.io/ndm/)- npm desktop manage
 - [Avalon Studio](https://github.com/VitalElement/AvalonStudio) - Cross platform IDE and Shell
+- [TermHere](https://hbang.ws/apps/termhere/) - Finder extension that place a "new terminal here" button in the finder toolbar
+- [POPSQL](https://popsql.io/) -  Modern, collaborative SQL editor for your team for Windows, Linux and MacOS

 ### Terminal
 - [Hyper](https://hyper.is/) - A terminal built on web technologies